 For me it was a video game.
 I was twelve when I first played Resident Evil on Playstation.
 It was late March, a time of year when the weather is see-sawing between Winter and hints of Spring and the days are still depressingly short.

 We played most of the early parts of the game together but other times I’d be playing by myself.
 Looking back, playing this game by myself at twelve was probably not the best idea.
-I do not know what I was thinking.
+I really don’t know what I was thinking.

-It was dark out when we first started.
 The clocks didn’t go forward until early April that year so it was only fitting we would start the game in the dark of night.
-The Playstation was set up in my brother’s room to so—because of the hanging out with your older brother rule—I could stay up later to play.
+The Playstation was set up in my brother’s room so—because of the hanging out with your older brother rule—I could stay up later to play.

 Suddenly the rescue team splits (because of course they do).
 I wasn’t aware of horror tropes at the age of twelve but I was smart enough to realize that splitting up was not a good idea; although it could have just been the fact that I didn’t necessarily want to roam around this mansion alone (my brother wasn’t always playing with me).